0xHaas/talks/2020/October/sec_ops_pitch/slides.md

 ---

-# We must move scale as fast as the business
+# We must move as fast as the business

 We need to be infinitely elastic and designed to scale by default: anywhere, any time, in any cloud, on any system.